 Harry groaned.
-Explaining his concerns to Hermione was the last thing he wanted to do.
+Explaining his concerns to Hermione was the last thing he wanted to do at the moment.
 "Nothing's wrong, I swear," he said rather sharply.
 "Just drop it, Hermione."

 Embarrassed, Harry stared intently at his feet.
 The trio stood in awkward silence for a moment before Hermione glanced at her wristwatch.

-"If we don't leave now, however, we will be late to potions."
+"If we don't leave now, however, we will be late."

 With that, she turned away and flounced down the hall.
 Hurriedly, Ron and Harry trailed after her.

-"I hate potions," Ron complained to Harry as they made their way down to the dungeons, his annoyance with the other boy already forgotten.
+"I hate Potions," Ron complained to Harry as they made their way downstairs to the dungeons, his annoyance with the other boy already entirely forgotten.
 "Especially the first lesson of the year.
 Snape always gives some sort of quiz.
 Like we should really be expected to memorize the entire bloody book over vacation.
 And I'll probably get a Dreadful on my summer assignment.
-Honestly, as if anyone could write four feet on the differences between healing balms and potions."
+Honestly, as if anyone could write four bloody feet on the differences between healing balms and potions."

-Pushing a lock of bushy hair aside, Hermione glared at Ron in mild annoyance.
-"Four feet isn't that bad, Ronald, especially considering how large your handwriting is.
+Pushing a lock of bushy hair aside, Hermione frowned at Ron in mild annoyance.
+"Four feet isn't that bad, especially considering how large your handwriting is.
 And you're not expected to memorize the text, but you should at least read it!
-I found time to read the entire book during my vacation!"
+I found time to read the entire book during my vacation."

 "Of course you did, 'Mione.
 Reading is all you do."

-Suddenly, Harry stopped in the middle of the hallway, realization dawning.
-Heart pounding, he grabbed his book bag off his shoulder and hurriedly began to dig through it.
+Abruptly, Harry stopped in the middle of the hallway, realization suddenly dawning.
+Heart pounding, he flung his book bag off his shoulder and hurriedly began to dig through it.

 Hermione frowned.
-"Forget to do your summer assignment?"
+"Forgot to finish your summer assignment?"

 Harry shook his head rapidly, continuing to rifle through his things.
-"No, I think I left my potions assignment in Lupin's class.
-I was finishing it up at the beginning of his lecture, and I packed up so hurriedly…."
+"No, I think I left it in Defense.
+I was finishing it up at the beginning of Lupin's lecture, and I packed up in such a rush..."

 "Snape's going to murder you, mate," Ron said, sounding nearly amused.

 Harry dug for a moment more, then sighed and slung his bag back over his shoulder.
 "I'm doomed," he agreed without hesitation.
 Snape loathed missing work.
 And he loathed Harry.
-Bad combination; and Harry doubted Snape would listen to any sort of explanation.
+Bad combination.
+And Harry highly doubted Snape would listen to any sort of explanation.

-Even Hermione, still irritated with Harry, and who normally would've chided him for his carelessness, seemed to understand the severity of the situation.
+Even Hermione, still irritated with Harry, and who normally would've scolded him for such carelessness, seemed to understand the severity of the situation.
 "Think you can run and get it in time?" she questioned.